 |Elden Ring Class Stats (Warrior)|

-Warrior is one heck of a contestant in our Elden Ring class tier list and would possibly be standing right next to Vagabond if there wouldn’t have been its difficult learning curve.
+Warrior is one heck of a contestant in our Elden Ring class tier list and would possibly be standing right next to Vagabond if there wouldn’t have been a difficult learning curve.
 Yes, the warrior class in the Elden Ring is hard to master.

 Out of the several melee classes, this one perhaps is the most likely to let down beginners.
 Warrior class initiates with scimitars and just an offhand shield, therefore, offering very scarce damage per hit potential (something that you can’t overlook when starting Elden Ring).